dibyendumajumdar/sparse-testing/README.md

 * The test driver is a Python 3.6 script and will not run with Python 2.x.

 ### Running tests
-Note that the test driver is not yet able to handle some of the special cases such as `minilua` test.
 To run the tests simply make sure that the pre-requisites are met and then run:

 ```
 python runtests.py
 ```

-## IMPORTANT INFORMATION

-The official Sparse-LLVM cannot run these tests yet.